 The module will be held in English.
-Attending students will have the opportunity to take a self-assessment test at the end of the module.
-A calendar of the topics that will be dealt with will be circulated in class at the beginning of the course.
+Attending students will take one self-assessment test at the end of the module.
+A written calendar of the topics that will be dealt with will be circulated in class at the beginning of the course.

 Further teaching material will be available for download from the MOODLE repository.

-Attending and non-attending students are required to do all the readings indicated below:
+Attending and non-attending students alike are required to do all the readings indicated below:

-• Geoffrey Bullough, Narrative and Dramatic Sources of Shakespeare, vol. 5 (Julius Caesar), London and New York, Routledge – Columbia University Press, 1964.
+• Geoffrey Bullough, The Two Gentlemen of Verona, in Narrative and Dramatic Sources of Shakespeare, vol. 1, 1961, London and New York, Routledge – Columbia University Press, pp. 203-66.

 • Stephen Orgel, Authentic Shakespeare, London and New York, Routledge, 2002, chapters 1-4 (pp. 1-47).